My girlfriend caught me red handed.

 Ah well, one day!

 In any event, I think the trouble with this approach is that it only really works if you are focusing on stories that use the mechanic, but the point of the mechanic is of course that sometimes it won’t be that important.
-If you want to run a couple game sessions of a conventional orc war, or maybe even the standard bar fight, then the effort to deal with random disasters quickly becomes an unhelpful distraction.
-Still, this is one one effort to try and reproduce the experience of a world saturated with suspicions of witchcraft.
+If you want to run a couple game sessions of a conventional orc war, or maybe even do the standard bar fight, then the effort to deal with random disasters quickly becomes an unhelpful distraction.
+Still, this is one effort to try and reproduce the experience of a world saturated with suspicions of witchcraft.
 I wonder if anyone else has tried anything with a similar effect, perhaps using a different approach?
 What interests me about this is the uncertainty of evil magic.
 There must be many more ways to set that up.